jpritikin/coach/content/docs/integration.md

   Meditation --> A(Flow)
 {{< /mermaid >}}

-Psychedelics inspire and teach us how to meditate.
-However, psychedelic experience comsumes a lot of time and, in most cases, should have a maximum frequency of once a week.
+Psychedelics can inspire and teach us how to meditate.
+However, psychedelic trips comsume a lot of time and, in most cases, should have a maximum frequency of once a week.
 In contrast, meditation is a daily practice that can increase your access Self energy.
 Increased Self energy makes life somewhat less mundane and tedious.
-More often, we may enjoy full immersion in our activity (flow).
+More often, we may enjoy full immersion in our daily activities (flow).

 {{< hint info >}}
 Plant sacraments are our highest ranking teacher because plants don't become egomaniacal.